nickt63/CIS-4339-Project/README.md

 To run applications:

 **IMPORTANT**
-.emv file is required to run this program.
-MONGO_URL = (URL for MongoDB)
+.env file is required to run this program.
+"MONGO_URL = (URL for MongoDB)"

 Run backend:
 cd project-cis_4339_project_23